technicallyfeasible/visualstate/README.md

 	// set the current visual state from the display group to full
 	$element.visualstate("display", "full");

+	// set the current visual state from the display group to full while also giving a context to the transition function
+	$element.visualstate("display", "full", {"someValue": 1} );

 	// toggle the visual state between compact and full
 	$element.visualstate("display", "compact", "full");